apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Set dispatch throttling for subscription

-It sets message dispatch rate for all the subscription of topics under a given namespace.
-The dispatch rate can be restricted by the number of messages per X seconds (`msg-dispatch-rate`) or by the number of message-bytes per X second (`byte-dispatch-rate`). dispatch rate is in second and it can be configured with `dispatch-rate-period`.
-Default value of `msg-dispatch-rate` and `byte-dispatch-rate` is -1 which disables the throttling.
+It sets the message dispatch rate for all the subscriptions of topics under a given namespace.
+The dispatch rate can be restricted by the number of messages per X seconds (`msg-dispatch-rate`) or by the number of message-bytes per X second (`byte-dispatch-rate`).
+The dispatch rate is in second and it can be configured with `dispatch-rate-period`.
+The default value of `msg-dispatch-rate` and `byte-dispatch-rate` is -1 which disables the throttling.

 ````mdx-code-block